Jul 26, 2022

 Quitting?
 Fired?
 What about your 401(k)?
 We explain.

 Life happens in chapters.
 And sometimes, a new chapter involves getting a new job or losing your current one.
-There can also be some cliffhangers from the preceding chapter—like what should you do with your retirement accounts, such as a 401(k) from your old job.
+There can also be some cliffhangers from the preceding chapter, but one thing to not leave behind is the money you had saved for retirement with that employer through your 401(K) plan.

 What’s a 401(k)?

-A 401(k) is a type of retirement savings account that is sponsored by an employer–so, only employees of a company that offers one can contribute.
+A 401(k) is a type of retirement savings account that an employer sponsors–so, only employees of a company that offers one can contribute.
 Employees who enroll in a company’s 401(k) plan automatically contribute money to an account through payroll deductions.

 You usually fund a traditional 401(k) with pre-tax earnings, which is the gross pay you earn each month before taxes and other deductions have been taken out.
 By contrast, you usually fund a Roth 401(k) with post-tax earnings, known as your net income.
 This is the money you take home after taxes and other deductions have been taken out.

-There is an annual contribution limit of $19,500 for individuals under the age of 50, and $25,500 for those over 50, as of 2021.
+There is an annual contribution limit of $22,500 for individuals under the age of 50, and $30,000 for those over 50 as of 2023.
+This is an increase from the previous year, which had an annual contribution limit of $20,500 for those under 50 and $27,000 for those over 50.
 Contributions over these limits are subject to income taxes.

 Some employers also offer matching contributions, which means that a company will match the funds an employee contributes to a 401(k) every pay period, usually up to a certain percentage, for example up to 3% of your contribution.

 You can rest easy, because your money isn’t going anywhere—it’s your money, and you have control over what happens to it.
-And you have several options.
+And you have several options to choose from.

-- Roll the funds over to a 401(k) account with your new employer.
 If you’re offered a 401(k) plan at your new job, you can set up a 401(k) rollover transfer from your old provider to your new one.
-Depending on your provider, you may be able to initiate the transfer online—or, your old provider may send you a check with the funds, that you must deposit into your new account.
+Depending on your provider, you may be able to initiate the transfer online—or, your old provider may send you a check with the funds that you must deposit into your new account.

 The best move will depend on your individual situation.
 But even if you do find yourself without a job, try your best to keep saving—it’s tough to play catch-up when it comes to your retirement savings.